 If staff witness anything which concerns them or which they need more information about they must report it to the Norfolk Steps instructors.
+Support can be requested in the behaviour form submission.

 Risk Assessment

 The support and intervention plan includes a space for the identification of risks and appropriate steps taken to reduce these.